Try Playground

 Configure JSON Query Indexes

-JSON (Javascript Object Notation) is an open standard file format and data interchange format.
-It consists of attribute value pairs which are in human readable format.
-NCache allows your to specify attributes that need to be indexed within a JSON document.
-These attributes can be configured in the following ways:
+JSON (Javascript Object Notation) is an open standard file and data interchange format.
+It consists of attribute value pairs in human-readable format.
+NCache allows you to specify attributes that need to be indexed within a JSON document by configuring JSON Query indexes.

 Add JSON Query Indexes

-• Launch NCache Web Manager by browsing to http://localhost:8251 (Windows) or <server-ip>:8251 (Windows + Linux).
+• Launch the NCache Management Center by browsing to http://localhost:8251 (Windows) or <server-ip>:8251 (Windows + Linux).

 • In the left navigation bar, click on Clustered Caches or Local Caches, based on the cache to which the query index will be added.
 Against the cache name, click on View Details.